the-ethan-hunt/first-timers-guide/guides/Programming_Paradigm/Functional_Programming.md

 #### [First-Class Function][3]

-**First-class functions** are treated like [first-class citizens][4] viz. like any other variable these functions can be passed as an argument to other functions, can be returned by another function and can be assigned as a value to a variable.
+**First-class functions** are treated like [first-class citizens][4] viz. like any other value these functions can be assigned as a value to a variable, can be passed as an argument to other functions and can be returned by another function.

 #### [Higher-Order Function][5]